California’s Felon With a Firearm Law

 Did Not Know You Had the Firearm

-PC 29800 charges apply to individuals who knowingly possess, own, buy, or keep a firearm.
-You should not face a PC 29800 conviction if you did not know about the firearm.
-This means you could avoid a conviction if someone left a firearm in your home or car without telling you about the item.
+PC 29900 charges apply to individuals who knowingly possess, own, buy, or keep a firearm.
+You should not face a PC 29900 conviction if you did not know about the gun.
+Because of this, you could avoid a conviction if someone left a firearm in your home or car without telling you about the item.